espejoserna/espejoserna/content/slides/philandfilm/semana-13.md

 What is the main aim of a news show?

-We value what gets us closer to achieving that aim
+We value what gets us closer to achieving that aim.

 </section>

 <section>

-It seems the question wears the answer on its sleeves: the main functions of a newscast is to communicate the news.
+It seems the question wears the answer on its sleeves: the main function of a newscast is to *communicate* the news.

 </section>